SAGRNN: Self-Attentive Gated RNN for Binaural Speaker Separation with Interaural Cue Preservation: Conclusion

 \section{Conclusion}

 We have proposed an end-to-end MIMO system for binaural speaker separation with interaural cue preservation.
 We developed a novel framework which relies on self-attention and dense connectivity for improved speaker separation.
 Our experimental results show that the proposed approach significantly outperforms a binaural separation approach (i.e. MIMO TasNet) in terms of $\Delta$SDR, $\Delta$SNR, ESTOI and PESQ.
 Moreover, our approach effectively preserves the auditory spatial cues of talkers.
-For future work, we would devote more efforts to the design of MIMO systems for real-time binaural speaker separation, as well as exploring separation of more concurrent speakers.
+For future work, we would devote more efforts to the design of MIMO systems for real-time processing, as well as exploring binaural speaker separation in more realistic acoustic conditions (e.g. with reverberation and diffuse noise).